-Turkish businessmen in Uzbekistan have repeatedly been stung over the years, but they may gradually returning to this promising market.
+Turkish businessmen in Uzbekistan have repeatedly been stung over the years, but they may gradually be returning to this promising market.
 One high-profile investor, however, still remains deeply embittered at his experiences in the country and is seeking hefty damages in the courts.

 On September 16, the head of Demir Holdings, Ahmed Demir, is to hold a seminar in the Uzbek capital entitled “The history of success.”